 - 1. Generator sets have shutdown systems to stop the engine in the event of high water temperature or low oil pressure. - Other alarms and shutdowns are available as optional equipment. - NOTE: Do not rely on any shutdowns to the exclusion of careful gauge monitoring.
-Watching your gauges can prevent damage to the unit and dangerous power losses. - 2.
+Watching your gauges can prevent damage to the unit and dangerous power losses. - Electronically-controlled generator sets will run at reduced capacity when the Engine Control Unit (ECU) detects a problem with one of its sensors.
+These problems are indicated by a flashing trouble code on the ECU warning light.
+For the NL676L4E, see Figure 30 on page 28 for the meaning of different codes. - 3.
 Do the following when your warning or shutdown system is activated: - a.
 Check the temperature gauge.

-Industrial sets: If above 230°F (110°C), shut off the engine immediately. - b.
+If above 230°F (110°C), shut off the engine immediately. - b.
 Use the Trouble Shooting Guide on page 24 to isolate the cause of the overheat.